 Tips, Photos and Videos for Beginners

+The benefits of gomukhasana yoga are subtle yet powerful.
 Physically, cow face pose increases the suppleness of the arm and leg muscles in a way that is immediately apparent (either through a feeling of release or resistance in the pose).
 The body’s position in cow face pose – an external rotation of the legs and an inversion of the arms – is truly unusual posturing in yoga and in everyday life.
 The pose has unique physical benefits that will not go unnoticed.

+Many gomukhasana yoga benefits are psychological.
 Traditionally, yogis credit cow face pose with a range of meditative benefits.
 Swami Satyananda Saraswati, for example, calls cow face pose “an excellent asana for inducing relaxation” in his guide Asana Pranayama Mudra Bandha.
 Ten minutes of cow face pose, Saraswati claims, and fatigue, tension, and anxiety will be banished from the body.
 The pose also increases energy and awareness, particularly the energy and awareness to hold good posture.

 Do not attempt cow face pose if you: